 The first question newcomers usually ask about Front Royal is, “How did the town get its name?”
 Among a number of theories is this one: A huge oak tree, (referred to as the “Royal Tree of England) once stood in a public square, now the intersection of Chester and Main streets.
 In colonial times, undisciplined military recruits were ordered by their frustrated drill sergeant to “Front the Royal Oak!”

 There are other possibilities, but what’s important today is how much there is to see and do there.
-Easily accessible from I-66 and I-81, Front Royal is about 70 miles of Washington, DC.
+Easily accessible from I-66 and I-81, Front Royal is about 70 miles west of Washington, DC.
 No town in the Shenandoah Valley provides quicker access to Skyline Drive and Shenandoah National Park; the park’s northern entrance is a stone’s throw from the town’s high school.
 Several access points to the Appalachian Trail can be found near town, and George Washington National Forest is minutes away.

 But what outdoorspeople love most about Front Royal is probably the Shenandoah River.
 Front Royal was designated the “Canoe Capital of Virginia” in 1999, and with good reason.
 The river is quite manageable for beginners but includes stretches of excitement as well.
 Smallmouth bass fishing is perennially good.